-This verse can be helpful no matter where you are in your faith or your thinking about God.
-If you’re in need of comfort after a loss, I hope it helps to know that turning to God can be a source of comfort when we can’t seem to find it anywhere else.
+This verse can be helpful no matter where you are in your faith or you're thinking about God.
+If you're in need of comfort after a loss, I hope it helps to know that turning to God can be a source of comfort when we can't seem to find it anywhere else.

 If You Need a Friend

 "I no longer call you servants, because a servant does not know his master’s business.
 Instead, I have called you friends. . ." - John 15:15

 A lot of times, God can seem distant.
 After all, we can't talk to him the way we can talk to a friend or family member.
 And unfortunately, God can sometimes be presented to us in a way that makes Him seem judgmental, angry, and even cruel.
 How does it make you feel to read this verse?